Tournament Administration and Conduct

 - Cargo pants/shorts must be neat in appearance.

-This apparel policy is in conjunction with any additional dress code restrictions adopted or accepted at each Host Site.
-The apparel policy is in effect at all times while on the property of the host course.
+This apparel policy is in conjunction with any additional dress code restrictions adopted or accepted at each host facility.
+The apparel policy is effective at all times while by players, while on the property of the host course.
 Players not complying with this policy may be asked to change into appropriate attire or may be withdrawn from the event.

-Caddies must adhere to all Host Site dress codes, and shall wear smooth, rubber-soled, preferably tennis or basketball shoes.
+Caddies must adhere to all host facility dress codes and shall wear smooth, rubber-soled, preferably tennis or basketball shoes.
 Golf spikes, flip-flops, sandals or open-toed shoes are not permitted.
 Caddies shall not walk on greens when checking hole positions on the day of a tournament round; such activity will make a caddie ineligible to participate without penalty to the player.
 Use of a cell phone is not permitted while caddying.

 Drinking Water on Course

 The AGA generally does not provide the drinking water on the golf course.
 Players should plan to have an adequate amount of water.
 Drinking water provided on the course is the responsibility of the host course.
-When made aware of empty water jugs the AGA will attempt to notify the course to have the jugs re-filled.
+When made aware of empty water coolers, the AGA staff will attempt to notify the course to have the water coolers re-filled.

 Electronic Devices Policy